chekuda/scrapeProductsAvailability/README.md

 ## How to use it

+- Always first git pull --rebase for new result files
 ## Entry file
   - productUrl.json
-  Add all the urls of the products in here and remove the urls for products that has been run out.
+  Add all the urls of the new products in here and remove the urls for products that has been run out.

 ## Output file
 - resultado_HOUR-MIN_DAY_MONTH_YEAR.json